someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 ssh your-user@your.ip.goes.here -p 443 (443 is used for public wifi, genereally is would be "-p 22")

-Procede to next step after copying & pasting the code below:
+1.1 Procede to next step after copying & pasting the code below:

 ```
 sudo apt-get update && sudo apt-get upgrade && sudo apt-get install apache2 && systemctl status apache2
 ```
-1. Enter the root user password, (stuff will load),
+1.2a Enter the root user password, (stuff will load),

--Do you want to continue?
+1.2b Do you want to continue?
 [Y/n] enter "y", (stuff will load),

--Do you want to continue?
+1.2.
+Do you want to continue?
 [Y/n] enter "y", (stuff will load),

--Then press "ctrl + c", you should see "active (running)" in green text.
+1.2d Then press "ctrl + c", you should see "active (running)" in green text.

--Right click on the link and open in a new tab: http://167.114.55.93 to check for apache2 home page.
+1.2e Right click on the link and open in a new tab: http://167.114.55.93 to check for apache2 home page.

 ## Step 2 - mySQL install

-Copy & paste the code below:
+2.1 Copy & paste the code below:

 ```
 sudo apt-get install mysql-server
 ```
-1. Do you want to continue?
+2.2a Do you want to continue?
 [Y/n] enter "y"

--purple screen --> enter a new password, re-enter password to confirm.
+2.2b Purple screen --> enter a new password, re-enter password to confirm.

 -might need this? sudo service mysql restart??